ci-blox/Ignition-Go/README.md

 * [Ignition-Go Views and Themes (the Template library)](http://ci-blox.github.io/Ignition-Go/DocViewsThemes.html)

 ### Acknowledgements
 Special thanks to the [Bonfire](http://cibonfire.com) project and those who contributed to it - many features and infrastructure concepts were inspired or incorporated outright from that project.
 Also thanks to all the projects like GuzzlePHP and countless others that are open source, whose components are incorporated and allow this initiative to exist.
+Finally, thanks especially to the CodeIgniter team, with whom CodeIgniter continues to thrive!